Summer Isn’t Over Yet. Here's 10 Items To Help You Embrace The Final Leg Of Your “Hot Girl Summer”

-It’s still hot outside, everyone!
-And despite the world's best efforts to force the idea of autumn and Halloween on us far too soon (please, don't), the end of summer is still more than a month off meaning there's plenty of time left to embrace a Hot Girl Summer.
+It’s hot out here y’all!
+And despite the world's best efforts to force the idea of fall and Halloween on us far too soon (please, don't), the end of summer is still more than a month off meaning there's plenty of time left to embrace a Hot Girl Summer.

 Whether you’ve already been channeling your best self these past couple of months (props to you), or you've been too busy navigating through mosquito bites, sunburns, and humidity-inducing thigh chafing (hi, yes, hello, that's me), our Hot Girl Summer's could all use a boost in the final stretch of the season.